ying77282/Rental_Pricing_Malaysia/README.md

      - Monitor rental price fluctuations and demand trends through platforms like PropertyGuru Insights, iProperty Reports, and government housing reports.
 Adjust your pricing during high and low seasons accordingly.

-# 2) Cleaning of Dataset using Sql
+# 2) Cleaning of Dataset using Python